-Pineville, La (LC News)– Dr. Jay Richards made a compelling case for how Christianity and capitalism work together to make the world—and individual’s lives—better during Louisiana College’s 5th Annual God in the Workplace Lecture Series on Monday.
+Pineville, La (LC News)– Dr. Jay Richards made a compelling case for how Christianity and capitalism work together to make the world—and individual’s lives—better during Louisiana Christian University’s 5th Annual God in the Workplace Lecture Series on Monday.

 Richards, an assistant research professor in The Busch School of Business and Economics at The Catholic University of America, spoke on “Money, Greed and God: The Christian Case for Free Enterprise.”
 He was previously scheduled to speak last year, but the event was postponed due to COVID-19.

 Richards addressed a packed Guinn Auditorium on the myths and misunderstandings surrounding both socialism and capitalism and offered real-world examples to make his points.

 Richards said he became interested in the topic as a freshman in college when he read “The Communist Manifesto,” but his understanding of economic realities has changed 180 degrees since then.